 Face & Neck Lift

-Rhytidectomy, commonly referred to as a lower face and neck lift, helps reduce the effects of facial aging, giving patients a more youthful, refreshed and rested appearance.
+Facelift, also known as rhytidectomy helps reduce the effects of facial aging, giving patients a more youthful, refreshed and rested appearance.
 It repositions the cheeks to their younger position and restores the sharp contours of the jawline and the neck.
 If you are unhappy with how weathered and tired you look around your lower face and neck, a rhytidectomy procedure may be right for you.
 In some cases, patients present with facial aging, but their neck still appears youthful.
 In such cases, a mini-facelift (S-lift, short-scar facelift) procedure is usually performed.
 A mini-facelift is a shorter surgical procedure that uses smaller incisions and has a relatively quicker recovery time.
 Other times, patients present with the aging of their neck alone and are less preoccupied with the aging of the rest of their face.
 In such cases, an isolated neck lift procedure can be used.
 Neck lift surgery requires incisions that are shorter and that are mostly hidden behind the ears.
 Rejuvenating and defining your appearance without overstretching your skin, Dr. Motakis customizes his rhytidectomy procedure to address your concerns in the most natural way.

 The ideal candidate for a rhytidectomy procedure is a man or a woman who has facial and neck descend and does not want to look weathered and tired all the time.
 Frequently, rhytidectomy is performed in patients who are past their forties and can be successfully performed on healthy patients in their seventies and eighties.